-A. Baffin's and Hudson's bays, and the Gulf of Mexico.
+A. Baffin's and Hudson's Bay, and the Gulf of Mexico.

-Q. What are its principal rivers.
+Q. What are its principal rivers?

-A. Those of St. Lawrence, the Mississipi, and Missouri, in North America; and the river of the Amazons, and Rio de la Plata in South America.
+A Those of St. Lawrence, the Hudson, the Mississippi, and the Missouri, in North America; and the river of the Amazons, and Rio de la Piata, in South America.